Answers to frequently asked questions about coronavirus (COVID-19) and care provision for our clients and their families.

 Wearing gloves, face masks and aprons at home are not required, unless you are supporting someone who has symptoms.

 The Department of Health and Social Care is distributing supplies of face masks and other essential protective equipment to all care providers.
-Agincare is equipped to continue to care for those who have, or are suspected of having coronavirus-type symptoms and care and support staff will ensure all PPE is worn and disposed of in line with current guidance.
+Agincare is equipped to continue to care for those who have, or are suspected of having coronavirus-type symptoms and care and support staff will ensure all PPE is worn and disposed of in line with current guidance at the time.

 Stay up-to-date using trusted sources of information.
 The UK Government and the NHS will keep people informed of new advice and developments.
 Please check the following sources of advice frequently: